Peacem4kr/file2prompt/README.md

    - **Paste Token:** Paste the token created earlier
    - **Choose Data Input File:** Select or create an empty input file
 4. Click **Submit**.
+The input file can be used as a dump by other integrations or events, if you have an existing file modify the input path correctly
 You can update these settings later under **Settings → Devices & Services → File2prompt → Configure**.